BGOOONZ-BLOG/bgoonz-blog2.0-v-5/src/pages/blog/interview-questions-js.md

 328. ### Can I avoid using postMessages completely

      You cannot avoid using postMessages completely(or 100%).
-Even though your application doesn’t use postMessage considering the risks, a lot of third party scripts use postMessage to communicate with the third party service.
+Even though your application doesn't use postMessage considering the risks, a lot of third party scripts use postMessage to communicate with the third party service.
 So your application might be using postMessage without your knowledge.

 329. ### Is postMessages synchronous